Complements of discriminants of real parabolic function singularities. II: Results for the classes

 The starting point of the proof of Theorem \ref{teoX0} is the following proposition.

 \begin{proposition}[see \cite{para}] There are exactly seven virtual components of class $\Phi_+$.
-The shapes of the zero-level sets of some polynomials associated with virtual functions representing these virtual components are shown in Fig.~\ref{x9+}. $\Box$ \end{proposition}
+The shapes of the zero-level sets of some polynomials of this class that are associated with virtual functions representing these virtual components are shown in Fig.~\ref{x9+}. $\Box$ \end{proposition}

 \begin{definition} \rm Denote by $G_0$ the group of linear transformations of $\R^2$ generated by reflections $(x,y) \mapsto (x, -y)$ and $(x,y) \mapsto (y,x)$ \end{definition}